Education: Levels

-Types of education are often categorized into different levels or stages.
-One influential framework is the International Standard Classification of Education, maintained by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
-This classification encompasses both formal and non-formal education and distinguishes levels based on factors such as the student's age, the duration of learning, and the complexity of the content covered.
-Additional criteria include entry requirements, teacher qualifications, and the intended outcome of successful completion.
+Types of education are often divided into levels or stages.
+The most influential framework is the International Standard Classification of Education, maintained by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+It covers both formal and non-formal education and distinguishes levels based on the student's age, the duration of learning, and the complexity of the discussed content.
+Further criteria include entry requirements, teacher qualifications, and the intended outcome of successful completion.
 The levels are grouped into early childhood education (level 0), primary education (level 1), secondary education (levels 2–3), post-secondary non-tertiary education (level 4), and tertiary education (levels 5–8).

-Early childhood education, also referred to as preschool education or nursery education, encompasses the period from birth until the commencement of primary school.
-It is designed to facilitate holistic child development, addressing physical, mental, and social aspects.
-Early childhood education is pivotal in fostering socialization and personality development, while also imparting fundamental skills in communication, learning, and problem-solving.
-Its overarching goal is to prepare children for the transition to primary education.
-While preschool education is typically optional, in certain countries such as Brazil, it is mandatory starting from the age of four.
+Early childhood education, also known as preschool education or nursery education, begins with birth and lasts until the start of primary school.
+It follows the holistic aim of fostering early childhood development across the physical, mental, and social domains.
+It plays a key role in socialization and personality development and includes various basic skills in the areas of communication, learning, and problem-solving.
+This way, it aims to prepare children for their entry into primary education.
+Preschool education is usually optional, but in some countries, such as Brazil, it is mandatory starting from the age of four.